Infineon/deepcraft-micropython-data-acquisition/README.md

     }
 ```

+## FAQ's

+Q: I am encountering an error when trying to run the capture server, with messages such as __"Device not found or another error occurred: [WinError 10054] An existing connection was forcibly closed by the remote host."__

+A: This error typically occurs when the client and server are not properly synchronized, and the client is already sending data before the server is ready to receive it.
+The current implementation uses a time.sleep(0.1) delay to account for this synchronization, which should cover most cases.
+However, if the delay is too short or too long for your specific sensor implementation, you may need to adjust this value accordingly.

+Important Considerations:

+- When adjusting the delay value, keep in mind that print statements in the script can also introduce a small delay, which should be factored into your calculation.
+- Ensure that the delay value is set to a suitable duration to allow for proper synchronization between the client and server.

+Q: I am experiencing __duplicate timestamps__ when importing data to Studio.

+A: Duplicate timestamps may occur when importing data to Studio if the sensor is changed without adjusting the delay value accordingly.
+To resolve this issue, ensure that the delay value in `data_acquisition.py` script is adjusted in accordance with your implementation to synchronize the server and client.
+This adjustment will prevent duplicate timestamps and ensure accurate data importation.

 ## Contributing Guide
 Please do not hesitate to share your sensor integration with the community!
 Open a [Pull Request](https://github.com/Infineon/deepcraft-micropython-data-acquisition/pulls) with your `sensors/sensor_name.py` and an example configuration in the `README.md`. 🙌